 Principles of image formation, analysis, and representation.
 Image enhancement, restoration, and segmentation; stochastic image models.
 Filter design, sampling, Fourier and wavelet transforms.
 Selected applications in computer graphics and machine vision.
 Prerequisites: Math 20F, CSE 100 or Math 176.

 CSE 167.
 Computer Graphics (4)

-(Formerly CSE 177) Representation and manipulation of pictorial data.
+Representation and manipulation of pictorial data.
 Two-dimensional and three-dimensional transformations, curves, surfaces.
 Projection, illumination, and shading models.
 Raster and vector graphic I/O devices; retained-mode and immediate-mode graphics software systems and applications.
-Prerequisites: Math 2EA/20F and CSE 100 or Math 176.
+Students may not receive credit for both Math 155A and CSE 167.
+Prerequisites: CSE 100 or Math 176.

 CSE 168.
 Computer Graphics II: Rendering (4)

 Weekly programming assignments that will cover graphics rendering algorithms.
 During the course the students will learn about ray tracing, geometry, tessellation, acceleration structures, sampling, filtering, shading models, and advanced topics such as global illumination and programmable graphics hardware.
-Prerequisites: CSE 167 or concurrent enrollment.
+Prerequisites: CSE 167.

 CSE 169.
 Computer Animation (4)

 Advanced graphics focusing on the programming techniques involved in computer animation.
 Algorithms and approaches for both character animation and physically based animation.
 Particular subjects may include skeletons, skinning, key framing, facial animation, inverse kinematics, locomotion, motion capture, video game animation, particle systems, rigid bodies, clothing, and hair.
-Prerequisites: a good understanding of linear algebra.
-CSE 167 or consent of instructor.
+Recommended preparation: An understanding of linear algebra.
+Prerequisites: CSE 167 or consent of instructor.

 CSE 181.
 Molecular Sequence Analysis (4)